ninjken/dynamic_file_upstreams/README.markdown

 }
 ```

-the format of upstreams file is basically the same as Nginx upstream block, except that only server line is allowed (zone and upstream selection algo are disallowed).
+the format of upstreams file is basically the same as Nginx upstream block, except that only server line is allowed (zone and upstream load-balance method are disallowed).

 ## Directives

 `upstreams_file /path/to/upstreams_file interval=t`

 ## Caveats and Limitations
-In order for the new upstreams to work, `zone` directive must be present in the original nginx upstream configuration, since the implementation uses shared memory to share upstream information across worker processes.
+File-based dynamic upstreams relies on upstream 'zone' feature(shared memory across worker processes).
+Therefore, the `zone` directive must be present in the original nginx upstream block.
+If not, upstream configuration will be skipped with a warn log message.
+Besides, the load balance method cannot be changed in the new upstream configuration.
+Note that load balance method 'ramdom' is not working yet, since it involves some extra initialization step than other methods.

-- Compatibiliy with Nginx version
+## Compatibiliy with Nginx version
+Tested with Nginx version 1.29.0 on Linux, earlier versions should work just fine.
+Windows platform is not yet tested.

-- Installation
+## Installation
+Please follow standard module compilation step

+    ./auto/configure --add-module=/path/to/module_dir

+or

+    ./auto/configure --add-dynamic-module=/path/to/module_dir

+then

+    make

+For dynamic module, there is ngx_dynamic_file_upstreams_module.so in folder objs/ which can be loaded via 'load_module' directive.

+## Author
+ninjken endeavourken@outlook.com
+Please raise issues if you find a problem

+## TODO
+- support random load-balance method
-- Author
+- add Nginx tests
-- See Also